 10. Where to watch the parade – this is an amazing show and experience in itself!
 Characters and floats travel through the park, putting on a magical and interactive show!
 I would recommend arriving 30 minutes prior to the parade starting, heading towards where the parade begins.
 This is near the ride ‘Its a Small World’.
 I found it was a lot quieter here in comparison to Main Street where it was super busy and my children could not see as well.
 Also by watching the parade at the beginning will then allow you to hot foot it to the rides first where their will be shorter queue times!

 And there we have it!
 I hope this has been informative and interesting to those who will be visiting this magical place soon and I hope these little snippets of advice help others have a fab time!
+If your travelling further afield to WDW then check out Yorkshire Wonders for their Disney Trip planning guide for first timers!

 Check out my things to do BEFORE you book your Disneyland Paris trip here.